GStreamer/gstreamer/Playback+tutorial+3+Short-cutting+the+pipeline.markdown

 pipeline](Basic%2Btutorial%2B8%253A%2BShort-cutting%2Bthe%2Bpipeline.html) showed
 how an application can manually extract or inject data into a pipeline by using two special elements called `appsrc` and `appsink`.
-`playbin2` allows using these elements too, but the method to connect them is different.
-To connect an `appsink` to `playbin2` see [Playback tutorial 7: Custom playbin2 sinks](Playback%2Btutorial%2B7%253A%2BCustom%2Bplaybin2%2Bsinks.html).
+`playbin` allows using these elements too, but the method to connect them is different.
+To connect an `appsink` to `playbin` see [Playback tutorial 7: Custom playbin sinks](Playback%2Btutorial%2B7%253A%2BCustom%2Bplaybin%2Bsinks.html).
 This tutorial shows:

-  - How to connect `appsrc` with `playbin2`
+  - How to connect `appsrc` with `playbin`
   - How to configure the `appsrc`

-# A playbin2 waveform generator
+# A playbin waveform generator

 Copy this code into a text file named `playback-tutorial-3.c`.